RoryLiang/pytorch-deep-learning/README.md

 # pytorch-ae-vae-aae
-A pytorch implementation for Autoencoders (ae), Variational Autoencoders (vae) and Adversarial Autoencoders (aae).
+A pytorch implementation for Autoencoders (AE), Variational Autoencoders (VAE) and Adversarial Autoencoders (AAE).